 We will hold a presentation in June 2024 to provide supportive information about developing and managing a theory of change delivery framework; there will also be additional opportunities for one to one 'surgery' time before the submission of your full application.
-Please email researchliaison@versusarthritis.org for further details.
+Please email awards@versusarthritis for further details.